 The past decade in particular has been an excellent time to invest in index funds.
-Since bottoming out in March 2009, the S&P 500 has surged more than 340%.
-If you'd invested $500 in an ETF that tracks this benchmark index — and reinvested your dividends, or the quarterly profit you're paid by the fund holder — your investment would be worth more than $2,700 today.
+Since bottoming out in March 2009, the S&P 500 has surged more than 370%.
+If you'd invested $500 in an ETF that tracks this benchmark index — and reinvested your dividends, or the quarterly profit you're paid by the fund holder — the total return would be more than 490% and your investment would be worth more than $2,900 today.

 Index funds pool money from a group of investors and then buy the individual stocks or other securities that make up a particular index.
 That model helps to reduce the associated costs that fund managers charge, compared to those funds where someone is actively strategizing which investments to include.